texfaq/texfaq.github.io/FAQ-landscape.md

 A word of warning: most current TeX previewers do not honour rotation requests in DVI files.
-Your best bet is to convert your output to PostScript or to PDF, and to view these 'final' forms with an appropriate viewer.
+Your best bet is to convert your output to PostScript or to PDF, and to view these ''final'' forms with an appropriate viewer.

 ----